Skip to content

 This entry increases your accounts receivable balance, indicating an asset that will be converted to cash when the customer pays.
 At the same time, it recognizes the revenue earned from the sale.
 Recording this transaction accurately helps you keep track of money owed to you and reflects the actual value of your sales on your financial statements.

-Example Journal Entry: Issuing Invoices
+Journal Entry Example: Issuing Invoices

 Issuing an invoice for goods delivered or services rendered is common for many businesses operating on credit terms.
 This process turns your sales into receivables, which you expect to collect in the future.